deansher/Cy/README.md

 Cy
 ==

-Cy is a language and platform designed from the ground up for "code mining" -- a planet-wide collaborative search through the space of useful software components.
-This is an effort to reinvent the usability of programming just as radically as the iPhone reinvented the usability of consumer devices.
+Cy is an effort to reinvent the usability of programming just as radically as the iPhone reinvented the usability of consumer devices.
+It is a language and platform designed from the ground up for "code mining" -- a planet-wide collaborative search through the space of useful software components.

 Linguistically, Cy aspires to preserve the beauty of Haskell, but in a simpler and more approachable way.
 Cy is a "low Haskell" world where the functions are pure, the statements have effects, and the